Last updated on February 6, 2023

 Akiri, Fearless Voyager | Illustration by Ekaterina Burmak

 Each color combination in Magic is different.
 Some work through your graveyard, some love big mana, and some even prefer tokens.
 But none of them do aggressive creature strategies like Boros ().
-The Boros Legion is one of the most aggressive and powerful creature-based color combos in Magic, matched only by its similarly colored cousin, Mardu ().
+The Boros Legion is one of the most aggressive and powerful creature-based color combos in Magic, matched only by its similarly colored cousin, Mardu () which have their own ranks of commanders.

 If you’ve been debating making an extra-combat, equipment, or even burn Commander deck but don’t know where to start, then you’re in luck.
-Today I’m going over Boros, including why you should play it, the best commanders to choose from, and I’ll also supply a sample decklist with Feather, the Redeemed to inspire you to get deckbuilding.
+Today I’m going over Boros, including why you should play it, the best commanders to choose from, and I’ll also supply a sample decklist with Feather, the Redeemed to inspire your deckbuilding.

 Let’s get started!